 What Type Of Anesthesia Is Used?

 Most dental implant and associated grafting procedures can be performed in the office under local anesthesia, with or without general anesthesia.

 Do Implants Need Special Care?

-Once the implant teeth are in place, they can serve for as long as your well-cared-for natural teeth, perhaps for the rest of your life, if you take proper care of them and you keep your mouth healthy.
+Once the implant teeth are in place, they can serve for as long as your well-cared-for natural teeth, often for the rest of your life if you take proper care of them and you keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing daily) and keeping regular appointments on the schedule recommended by your dentist.